 EMPLOYMENT AND LABOR LITIGATION

 Unpaid wages and claims of discrimination are two of the more prominent sub-areas of practice of labor and employment law.
-Once our attorneys go to work for you, you’ll discover that the guidelines for an employment lawsuit are extremely tricky, and each case is very different.
+Once our employment attorneys go to work for you on your labor law case, you’ll discover that the guidelines for an employment lawsuit are extremely tricky, and each case is very different.
 While all parties in a dispute usually are encouraged to pursue mediation or arbitration first, a mutually beneficial agreement can’t always be agreed upon.
 The next step is usually a lawsuit, and the unique circumstances of each case will determine whether it should be filed in Florida state or federal court.
-Our Fort Lauderdale & Hollywood employment lawyers and labor attorneys know the nuances of this ever-changing area of law, and defend employers accused of not properly paying their employees.
+Our Fort Lauderdale employment lawyers and labor attorneys know the nuances of this ever-changing area of law, and defend employers accused of not properly paying their employees.

 Employers in Broward County are required by state and federal law to provide for a safe work environment for employees.
 Sadly, sometimes necessary precautions aren’t taken, and workers are seriously injured in a construction accident caused by the negligent action – or in this case inaction – of the company.
 If you or a loved one have been seriously hurt on the construction site in an accident that should have been prevented your employer, you might be able to recover substantial compensation to pay for pain, suffering, mental anguish and a barrage of medical bills that soon will be coming your way.
 In some cases, when an employer’s actions are proven to cause catastrophic harm, awarded damages could include loss of future income.
 A Fort Lauderdale construction accident attorney specializes in cases involving construction injuries throughout Broward County.